gnimmelf/kita-site/README.md

     - [X] For theme

-        - Since staticPlugin works with overrides, just use the `public` folder
+        - Use the `public` folder

-    - [ ] For articles
+    - [X] For articles

-        - [ ] Set content-repo as 'public' to be able to use images uploaded through github md-editor
+        - [X] Set content-repo as 'public' to be able to use images uploaded through github md-editor

-        - [ ] Use another public storage and manually copy the src-url into the github md-editor
+        - [X] Use another public storage and manually copy the src-url into the github md-editor

 - [ ] Maybe some markdown plugins for ekstra bling, or at least maybe support github-flavoured markdown?